 It's more than picking up some snacks and water.
 Grocery shopping can be an entire adventure in of itself!

 Talk about getting a quick snapshot how different populations buy and consume food.
 In Australia, grocery stores are typically more expensive than farmer markets; in Britain, there's a high preponderance of pre-packaged food (getting a little American there?); in France, it's hard to find frozen goods because the emphasis is on fresh.

-Not only does it say a lot about how accessible healthy food is to residents around the world, it also says a lot of how they (may) value convenience over health.
+Not only does it say a lot about how accessible healthy food and Organic CBD Nugs for stress management is to residents around the world, it also says a lot of how they (may) value convenience over health.